Mezzanine The Fine Wine Specialist

 It may seem so on the surface, but this strategy is already deployed in many other areas across the on-premise sector, and for good reason.
 Just look at beer vessels (pots/schooners/pints), cocktail jugs, takeaway coffee cup sizes, fries, pizzas and so on.
 Accepting a slightly lower margin % in exchange for a higher total spend is a universally accepted and proven strategy in all realms of business to drive up the all-important spend per head, and subsequently total revenue.

-However, if you are concerned about the potential loss, I have seen several venues execute Choice of Pour without offering a saving at all – simply pricing the 250ml at 1.67x the price of a 150ml.
-Although reducing the value incentive for patrons to trade up to the large glass, this can still be successful and potentially worthwhile.
+However, if you are concerned about the potential loss, I have seen several venues execute Choice of Pour without offering a saving at all – simply pricing the 250ml at roughly 1.67x the price of a 150ml.
+Although reducing the value incentive to upgrade to the large glass, this can still be successful and potentially worthwhile.

 Concerned?

-Of course, there should always be an additional layer of care taken when offering higher alcohol volume drinks, and it’s important that staff are educated about the higher alcohol volume and trained to act accordingly by remaining vigilant to signs of intoxication and deploying informed discretion at all times.
+Of course, there should always be an additional layer of care taken when offering higher alcohol volume drinks, and it’s important that staff are trained to act accordingly by remaining vigilant to signs of intoxication and deploying informed discretion at all times.

 Ultimately, it’s clear that the rising trend of a larger glass option in Australia’s on-premise scene is not going away any time soon, and alongside the traditional 150ml option can offer a multitude of benefits for both venues and their patrons.
-In fact, I have been told by several British friends that large glass options are less of a trend and more the norm in the UK.
+In fact, I have been told by several British friends that these days multiple glass sizes are less of a trend and are now more the norm in the UK.

-Although it’s seen significant growth in recent years, still, the majority of venues have yet to adopt it.
+Although it’s seen significant growth in recent years, still, the majority of venues in Australia have yet to adopt Choice of Pour.
 This presents forward-thinking operators with an opportunity to jump on board and get ahead of the curve (and their local competition), and in doing so cultivate a more relaxed and toast-worthy dining experience that resonates long after the last drop is savoured, while also enjoying a welcome boost to the bottom line.

 Please reach out to your Area Manager if you have any questions or would like to discuss how to go about implementing Choice of Pour in your venue.